 All safety instructions in this document are based on the results of the risk assessment carried out in accordance with Machinery Directive 2006/42/EC Annex I and EN ISO 12100 Section 5.
 Where applicable, all life cycle phases of the product were taken into account.

 Risks during transport

-Danger of serious injury due to falling objects
+Risk of serious injury from swinging, toppling or falling objects